epics-extensions/EPNix/doc/src/getting-started.md

 ## Creating your project

+> **Note**: This section assumes that you have set up your computer so that you
+> can clone GitLab projects unattended, with for example SSH keys or tokens.
+If
+> this isn't the case, please read the [GitLab setup](./guides/gitlab-setup.md)
+> guide.

 With EPNix, we recommend developers to version EPICS tops separate from EPICS apps.
 This means that by default, when executing `makeBaseApp.pl` from your top, Git will ignore your created app, so that you can create its own separate